There aren’t many three-word phrases that’ll put you to sleep much quicker than “business document management“, but it doesn’t have to be that way.

 Back in the days of desktop legacy software, there was no possible way to make managing business documents anything less than an awful experience.
 But now, thanks to elegant cloud apps, we’ve got systems that are easy on the eyes and designed for people to actually use.

-Here are five tools to make business documentation less of a headache and — if at all possible — fun.
+Here are the best document management software to make business documentation less of a headache and — if at all possible — fun.
+Be sure to read our document management best practices to learn how to make the most of the available features.

 1. Dropbox Paper